vseryakov/backendjs/README.md

 The utility is extended via external scripts that reside in the `tools/` folders.

+When bkjs is running it treats the first arg as a command:
+- `$BKJS_CMD` set to the whole comamnd
+- `$BKJS_SPACE` set to the first part of the command split by dash, i.e. command namespace

-When bkjs is running it treats the first arg as a command, it is set to `$BKJS_CMD` var, them it matches internal commands first, if not found it starts loading external scripts that start with `bkjs-` from the following directories:
+if not internal commands match it starts loading external scripts that start with `bkjs-$BKJS_SPACE` from the following directories:

 - `$BKJS_TOOLS`,
-- via `-tools` command line argument
+- via `-tools` command line argument if provided
 - `$BKJS_HOME/tools`
 - `$BKJS_DIR/tools`